joseph-ProCogia/Canonical-Correlation/README.md

 ### Content
-- What is Canonical Correlation
+- What is Canonical Correlation Analysis
 - Use cases of Canonical Correlation Analysis
 - PCA vs MLR
 - Canonical Variates